niXman/dtf/README.md

 char buf[dtf::bufsize];

 // current timestamp with nanoseconds resolution.
-// as arg can pass hour offset in form '+2'/'-2' auto t = dtf::timestamp();
+// as arg can pass offset in hours in form '+2'/'-2' auto t = dtf::timestamp();

 // avail flags: